lamfo-unb/lamfo-unb.github.io/_posts/2017-07-22-intro-stock-analysis-1.md

 ### Preparing the environment

 The environment preparation is quite simple, even for those who are beginning or those who aren't used to code.
-Firstly, whe install and load the necessary packages.
+Firstly, we install and load the necessary packages.

 ```{r}
 rm(list=ls())